 December 23.--During this day Mr. Eddy examined a little bag for the purpose of throwing out something, with a view to getting along with more ease.
 In doing this, he found about half a pound of bear’s meat, to which was attached a paper upon which his wife had written in pencil, a note signed >q

 in which she requested him to save it for the last extremity, and expressed the opinion that it would be the means of saving his life. ...
 On the morning of this day Mr. Stanton remained at the camp-fire, smoking his pipe.
 He requested them to go on, saying that he would overtake them.
 The snow was about fifteen feet deep.
 Mr. Stanton did not come up with them.

 From the west end of Sixmile Valley, the Trail descended almost due west to a small valley below a low spot on a ridge, Emigrant Gap.
-The ridge separates the American River drainage (on the south-east) from the Bear River drainage (on the north-west).
-A short climb to the Gap would have brought the Snowshoe Party to the obvious 700 descent into Bear Valley.
-As noted by Reed, the Snowshoers did not keep to the west, but turned south, towards the North Fork of the American River.
-The Snowshoe Party most likely descended the North Fork of the North Fork of the American River, and camped below the 5,300 foot peak (Scott Hill) west of present Onion Valley.
+The ridge separates the American River drainage (on the southeast) from the Bear River drainage (on the northwest).
+A short climb to the Gap would have brought the Snowshoe Party to the obvious 700’ descent into Bear Valley.
+As noted by Reed, they did not keep to the west but turned south, towards the North Fork of the American River.
+They most likely followed the North Fork of the North Fork of the American River and camped in or near present Onion Valley.

 Tuesday, December 22, 1846